THE ANATOMY MUSEUM

 his catalog of human, animal,

-Louis Auzoux was responsible for a veritable
+Louis Auzoux was the driving force behind a true

 revolution in the teaching of anatomy

-because, for the first time, artificial objects
+because, for the first time, artificial

 were used to supplement